Concordium/concordium.github.io/source/mainnet/net/resources/terms-and-conditions-mw.rst

 Concordium Software’s liability for damages
 ===========================================

-Concordium Software is not liable for damages for late or defective performance of the Concordium Mobile Wallet and/or our contractual obligations resulting from error or negligence.
+Concordium Software is not liable for damages for late or defective performance of the |mw-gen1| and/or our contractual obligations resulting from error or negligence.

 Even in areas in which stricter liability applies, Concordium Software is not liable for losses arising from